haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 ## OnlyOffice with Docker

-You need to manually add the OnlyOffice config to docker-compose.yml
+You need to manually add the OnlyOffice config to `.env`

 * [OnlyOffice with Docker](deploy_onlyoffice_with_docker.md)

 ## Clamav with Docker

-Since version 9.0.6, you can deploy Clamav with Docker.

-You need to manually add the Clamav config to docker-compose.yml
+You need to manually add the Clamav config to `.env`

 * [Deploy Clamav with Docker](../../deploy_pro/deploy_clamav_with_seafile.md)